The Servant Hero

 The teachings of Jesus—turn the other cheek, go the extra mile—pointedly counter the prevailing attitudes of honor culture.
 Centuries before Jesus, Isaiah introduced readers to the “suffering servant,” a depiction of the Messiah that upended their every preconception of a Savior figure.
 In Isaiah 50:4-7, the servant declares:

+4 The Sovereign Lord has given me a well-instructed tongue, to know the word that sustains the weary.
+He wakens me morning by morning, wakens my ear to listen like one being instructed.
+5 The Sovereign Lord has opened my ears; I have not been rebellious, I have not turned away.
 6 I offered my back to those who beat me, my cheeks to those who pulled out my beard; I did not hide my face from mocking and spitting.
 7 Because the Sovereign Lord helps me, I will not be disgraced.
 Therefore have I set my face like flint, and I know I will not be put to shame.

 Isaiah 53 is a favorite of Bible students, and one of the most-memorized chapters of the Bible.
 Its familiarity, however, can make it easy to forget just how radical an image of a Messiah, “the anointed one,” it presents.
 Let’s take another look.